-OPIC joins several development finance institutions as well as private lenders in providing financing for the 310-megawatt project, which will be the single largest wind power project in Africa and is projected to serve more than 2.5 million Kenyan homes, boosting the country’s installed energy capacity by 20%.
+OPIC joins several development finance institutions as well as private lenders in providing financing for the 310-megawatt project, which will be the single largest wind power project in Africa and is projected to boost the country’s installed energy capacity by 20%.

 OPIC is playing a key role in President Obama’s Power Africa Initiative, which aims to catalyze private investors to produce 10,000 megawatts of new energy for the more than 600 million Sub-Saharan Africans currently living without power.
 OPIC has committed to provide $1.5 billion to develop energy projects throughout Sub-Saharan Africa over the next five years in support of the initiative.

 “This is a historic project and underscores the U.S. government’s support for powering Africa,” said Elizabeth Littlefield, OPIC’s President and CEO.
 “By joining this esteemed group of lenders for the monumental Lake Turkana wind project, OPIC solidifies our commitment to the transformative goals of Power Africa, helping to catalyze the private capital that will be the key to bringing electricity to millions of people in Africa.”

 The power produced by the Lake Turkana project will be a significant contribution to both the Power Africa Initiative and to Kenya, where less than 25 percent of the population has access to power.
 The project is projected to create over 2,000 jobs during the construction phase and sustain nearly 200 full-time jobs when operational.